 There are tons of reasons why you might be seeing slow page loads and we don’t have time to cover them all.
 But big clunky non-optimized images… they are probably the culprit.

-If you’re using a bargain-basement server, that may be great for your wallet but it’s death for website performance.
-Upgrade to something faster and make sure you’re working with one of the reputable major players.
+If you’re using a bargain-basement web hosting, that may be great for your wallet but it’s death for website performance.
+Upgrade to something faster like Siteground and make sure you’re working with one of the reputable major players.

 Why Your Content isn’t Hitting Home-Runs